ipspace/blog/content/posts/2025/03/stupid-bridges-strike-again.md

 Years ago, I tried to persuade security-minded networking engineers that we don't need separate (physical) *inside* and *outside* switches in a DMZ because VLANs provide sufficient isolation.

-While doing that, I was also stupid enough to say, "_I don't believe any decent switch vendor would start their devices as stupid bridges, directly linking inside, DMZ, and outside VLAN if the switch has no initial configuration._" I might have been wrong; what's your experience with physical switches?
+While doing that, I was also stupid enough to say, "_I don't believe any decent switch vendor would start their devices as stupid bridges, directly linking inside, DMZ, and outside VLAN if the switch has no initial configuration._"

+According to the [comment by Keanu](https://blog.ipspace.net/2025/03/stupid-bridges-strike-again/#2577), that's true on Arista EOS switches.
+When they boot without a startup configuration, they put interfaces in *routed* mode and start ZTP.

+Unfortunately, Erik Auerswald [claims to have had](https://blog.ipspace.net/2025/03/stupid-bridges-strike-again/#2575) a much more disappointing experience, so the ancient recommendation is as valid as ever: don't trust the documentation; test results are what really counts.

+### Revision History

+2025-03-24
+: The observed behavior was caused by Arista EOS containers and VMs having minimal startup configuration that did not specify the default interface state.